 For each Settlement Day d in the SPID RV Unmeasurable Chargeable Period define the Rateable RVd, the Live Rateable Value LRVd and the RV Transition Flag RVTFd.

 For days d, prior to 2017-04-01, iIn accordance with the Wholesale Scheme of Charges define the Sewerage Chargeable Meter Size (SCMSd) which corresponds to LRVd, and each SCMSi corresponds to a unique Sewerage Meter Annual Non-Volumetric Charge SMANVCi =SMANVCi (SCMSd ).
 For days on or after 2017-04-01 and prior to 2018-04-01, in accordance with the Wholesale Scheme of Charges, for days when the SPID is not vacant, define the Sewerage Chargeable Meter Size (SCMSd) which corresponds to RVd, and each SCMSi corresponds to a unique Sewerage Meter Annual Non-Volumetric Charge (SMANVCi =SMANVCi (SCMSd )).
 For days on or after 2018-04-01 and prior to 2020-04-01, in accordance with the Wholesale Scheme of Charges, when the SPID is not vacant, define LRVSCMSd, corresponding to LRVd to create an LRVSMANVCi or an SMANVCi and define RVSCMSd, corresponding to RVd to create an RVSMANVCi.
 For days when the SPID is vacant (on or after 2017-04-01 and prior to 2020-04-01), SCMSd, RVSCMSd and LRVSCMSd shall be 20mm.
-For days on or after 2020-04-01, in accordance with the Wholesale Scheme of Charges, the SCMSd shall be 20mm, creating an SMANVCi.
+For days on or after 2020-04-01, In accordance with the Wholesale Scheme of Charges, the SCMSd shall be 20mm, creating an SMANVCi.

 The Unadjusted Sewerage Meter Based Charge (USMBCKd) is given by the table of Sewerage Meter Annual Non-Volumetric Charges as